Geometric measure of entanglement for pure states and mean value of spin: Conclusions

 \section{Conclusions}

+In this paper we have given the explicit formula (\ref{EntG}) for the geometric measure of entanglement between one qubit (spin) and an arbitrary quantum system, what is more, the relation of entanglement with the mean value of spin has been found (\ref{EntGS}).
+This opens a possibility to determine experimentally the value of entanglement using local properties of quantum system and measuring the mean value of spin.
+It should be emphasized that during this measurement we have to be sure that the quantum state is pure one.

-In this paper we give explicit formula (\ref{EntG}) for the geometric measure of entanglement between one qubit and arbitrary quantum system.
-This is a general result which can be applied to various quantum states.
-As an example we consider the measure of entanglement of a one qubit with the $n-1$ qubits in the $n$-qubit Werner states, Dicke states, GHZ states and trigonometric states ($n$-qubit cosine and sine states).
-In the case of Werner state we establish the rule of sum for entanglement.
-Namely, when all $|c_i|^2\le 1/2$, the sum of geometric measure of entanglements of all qubits is equal $1$ (almost symmetric Werner-like states) and for the nonsymmetric Werner-like states the degree of entanglement is diminished.
-For the Dicke states we show that the maximal value of the entanglement of one qubit with the rest of the system is achieved when numbers of units (excitations) equals to number of zeroes.
+The result is of general character and can be applied to various quantum states.
+As an illustration we consider the measure of entanglement of a one qubit with the $n-1$ qubits in the family of the $n$-qubit Werner states, Dicke states, GHZ states and trigonometric states ($n$-qubit cosine and sine states).
+In the case of Werner state there is the rule of sum for entanglement.
+Namely, when all $|c_i|^2\le 1/2$, the sum of geometric measure of entanglements of all qubits is equal to $1$ (almost symmetric Werner-like states) and for the nonsymmetric Werner-like states the degree of entanglement is diminished.
+For the Dicke states we show that the maximal value of the entanglement of one qubit with the rest of the system is achieved when number of units (excitations) equals to number of zeroes.
 Moreover, for trigonometric states the measure of entanglement of a qubit with remaining ones is maximal and does not depend on the number of qubits.

+The result can also be applied to characterize the discrete-continuous entanglement.
+Here, as an example we consider the entanglement of spin with continuous variables of electron moving in a magnetic field parallel to $z$ axis and find that geometric measure of entanglement is related to the mean value of $z$ component of spin.
+Measuring experimentally the mean value of electron spin we can find the value of entanglement of the spin with continuous variables of electron.

+Finally note that the relation of the entanglement with the mean value of spin (\ref{EntGS}) is very useful for the calculation of entanglement.
+As an example we consider the entanglement of the first spin with others in spin chain during the evolution with the Ising Hamiltonian.
+For the calculation of entanglement it is not necessary to find state vector during the evolution explicitly.
+It is enough to find mean value of the first spin and with the help of (\ref{EntGS}) to find entanglement.
+In such a way we find in explicit form the entanglement of the first spin with others (\ref{Echain}) in the Ising spin chain during the evolution.